Fatty acid methyl ester

 Fatty acid methyl esters (FAME) are a type of fatty acid ester that are derived by transesterification of fats with methanol.
 The molecules in biodiesel are primarily FAME, usually obtained from vegetable oils by transesterification.
 They are used to produce detergents and biodiesel.
 FAME are typically produced by an alkali-catalyzed reaction between fats and methanol in the presence of base such as sodium hydroxide, sodium methoxide or potassium hydroxide.
-One of the reasons for FAME use in biodiesel instead of free fatty acids is to nullify any corrosion that free fatty acids would cause to the metals of engines, production facilities and so forth.
-Free fatty acids are only mildly acidic, but in time can cause cumulative corrosion unlike their esters.
+One reason for using FAME (fatty acid methyl esters) in biodiesel production, rather than free fatty acids, is to mitigate the potential corrosion they can cause to metals of engines, production facilities, and related infrastructure.
+While free fatty acids are only mildly acidic, over time they can lead to cumulative corrosion.
+In contrast, their esters, such as FAME, are less corrosive and therefore preferred for biodiesel production.
 As an improved quality, FAMEs also usually have about 12-15 units higher cetane number than their unesterified counterparts.

-Other details
+Selected FAMEs

+FAMEs are colorless compounds with melting points near room temperature.

+FAME profiling

-Every microorganism has its specific FAME profile (microbial fingerprinting).
-After triglycerides, fatty acids and certain other lipids of some cultured microbes are esterified, they become volatile enough for analysis with gas chromatography which is used to create FAME profile.
+Microorganisms have diverse and sometimes distinctive FAME profiles, the basis of "microbial fingerprinting".
+After triglycerides, fatty acids and certain other lipids of some cultured microbes are transesterified or esterified, the resulting FAMEs can be analyzed with gas chromatography.
 These profiles can be used as a tool for microbial source tracking (MST) to identify pathological bacteria strains and for characterizing new species of bacteria.

 For example, a profile created from cultured bacteria from some water sample can be compared to a profile of known pathological bacteria to find out if the water is polluted by feces or not.

+Unusual FAMEs

 In June 2022, Polycyclopropanated fatty acid methyl ester (POP-FAME) fuels were biosynthesized from Streptomyces coelicolor bacteria, which have energy densities of more than 50MJ/L larger than the most widely used aviation and rocket fuels.